-Verbs are words that expresses an action.
+Verbs are words that express an action.

 Verbs are also called doing words or action words.